weijuey/tp/docs/UserGuide.md

 Example:

 `note 2 r/loves green` will create a note under the contact at index 2 that reads `loves green`

+### Viewing a contact's full details : `view`

+Allows you to view the full details of the contact, as some are hidden in the contact list.

+Format `view INDEX`

 ### Clearing all entries : `clear`